polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 * Clearing My Doubt on Evaluating The Privacy of a Function in ##l3_eval_privacy_func
 * Start Reading [The Algorithmic Foundations of Differential Privacy](https://www.cis.upenn.edu/~aaroth/Papers/privacybook.pdf)
 * Start Reading Kaggle Competition with Kernel and Discussion https://www.kaggle.com/c/aerial-cactus-identification/

+#### Sarah

+* Completed lessons 8.4 - 8.9
+* Read a few more pages of Deep Learning by Goodfellow
+* Worked on an OpenCV implementation of neural style transfer for the t-shirt group using a [PyImageSearch] (https://www.pyimagesearch.com/2018/08/27/neural-style-transfer-with-opencv/) tutorial

 ### Day 9: